therayvoice/ray-fs/README.md

 20. .logDir(): To log the name of the "working-directory".

+21. .validFileName(fileName): To check if a file name complies with the file naming rules. (beta version)

+22. .validDirName(dirName): To check if a directory name complies with the naming rules. (beta version)

 Note: The documentation is incomplete, and will be completed soon.

 ## Chaining Functions